 Rêverie contains many piano favourites such as Clair de Lune, Rêverie, Girl with the Flaxen Hair, Golliwogg’s Cake Walk, Poissons d’Or, Reflets dans l’eau, Arabesque No. 1, Jardins sous la pluie, the Etudes and L’isle joyeuse.
 If you are a Debussy fan then this recital is a must but even if you’re not you will probably learn far more about the composer in this setting than the usual concert experience offers.

-If you would like tickets you can buy them here.
 If you would like to hear more about Lucy’s life and career then you can enjoy my Classical Conversation with her here on my blog tomorrow.
 See you at the concert!

 For much more information about how to practice piano repertoire, take a look at my piano course, Play it again: PIANO (published by Schott Music).
 Covering a huge array of styles and genres, the course features a large collection of progressive, graded piano repertoire from approximately Grade 1 to advanced diploma level, with copious practice tips for every piece.
 A convenient and beneficial course for students of any age, with or without a teacher, and it can also be used alongside piano examination syllabuses too.